John Forrest (physician): Childhood and education

-Mitchel goes on to describe how Forrest had offered him a large amount of whisky and so being intoxicated, he agreed to go with him, McNab and Shiels to the church yard where Mr Johnston gave him a pound note (which he admits he split with Shiels the following day).
+Mitchel goes on to describe how Forrest had offered him a large amount of whisky, and so being intoxicated, he agreed to go with him, McNab, and Shiels to the churchyard where Mr. Johnston gave him a pound note (which he admits he split with Shiels the following day).
 However, Mitchel denied assisting with the crime, saying he left immediately afterwards.

 As all evidence pointed towards Forrest being the principal offender in the case and that he had absconded, the court decreed that he should be declared an outlaw.
-Outlawry was one of the harshest criminal penalties, as the eighteen year old Forrest would no longer be protected by the legal system and anyone could commit a crime against him (including murder) without any punishment.
-To be declared an outlaw was to suffer a form of civil or social death as the outlaw was debarred from all civilized society.
+Outlawry was one of the harshest criminal penalties, as the eighteen year old Forrest would no longer be protected by the legal system, and anyone could commit a crime against him (including murder) without any punishment.
+To be declared an outlaw was to suffer a form of civil or social death, as the outlaw was debarred from all civilized society.
 No one was allowed to give him food, shelter, or any other sort of support—to do so was to commit the crime of aiding and abetting, and to be in danger of the ban oneself.
 As such, Forrest could not return to his family home in Stirling and had to support himself entirely.

-The Lord Advocate also decided that because Forrest was absent, the trial against McNab and Mitchel who had merely been acting as agents was halted pro loco et tempore.
+The Lord Advocate also decided that because Forrest was absent, the trial against McNab and Mitchel, who had merely been acting as agents, was halted pro loco et tempore.
 In Scots law this phrase refers to a case where the trial is stopped but the prosecution retains the right to bring a fresh indictment against the accused.
-They were freed from jail; however this incensed the local populace who formed an angry mob and started to riot in the streets.
-The 77th Regiment were brought down from the Castle to disperse the rioters who fired on the mob in Spittal Street, but no-one was injured, the soldiers intentionally firing over the people's heads.
-For their own safety McNab and Mitchel had to take refuge in the jail they had just been released from.
+They were freed from jail; however, this incensed the local populace who formed an angry mob and started to riot in the streets.
+The 77th Regiment was brought down from the Castle to disperse the rioters who fired on the mob in Spittal Street, but no-one was injured, the soldiers intentionally firing over the people's heads.
+For their own safety, McNab and Mitchel had to take refuge in the jail they had just been released from.